deep-matrix-401/deep-matrix/README.md

 # what the user want
- - As a deaf user, I want a program which allow me to communicate with people, so that they understand me easily.
+ - As a deaf user, I want a program which allow me to communicate with people, so that they understand me easily..
- - As a deaf user, I want the program to be fast and responding very easily, so I do not need to wait.
+ - As a deaf user, I want the program to be fast and responding very easily, so I do not need to wait..